thomasweng15/E.V.E./README.md

 ### Activation Commands:
 processed by Julius Speech Recognition Software.

+* "Okay Computer"
-*	"Okay Computer" 			-- E.V.E. will listen for a voice command, which is described in further detail below.
-								After executing the command, E.V.E. will
-								listen for another activation command.
+ 	* E.V.E. will listen for a voice command, which is described in further detail below.
+After executing the command, E.V.E. will listen for another activation command.

-*	"Computer Power Down" 		-- E.V.E. will shut down.
+* "Computer Power Down"
+ 	* E.V.E. will shut down.

+* "Thanks Darling"
-*	"Thanks Darling" 			-- E.V.E. will accept the thanks and listen for another activation command.
+	* E.V.E. will accept the thanks and listen for another activation command.

 ### Voice Commands:
 processed by the google text-to-speech engine.
 Ellipses indicate that the word will activate anywhere in a sentence.

+* "open [webpage]"
-*	"open [webpage]" 			-- opens specified webpage.
+	* opens specified webpage.

+* "google/search [query]"
-*	"google/search [query]"		-- googles specified query.
+	* googles specified query.

+* "youtube [query]"
-*	"youtube [query]			-- plays first youtube video returned by query.
+ * plays first youtube video returned by query.

-*	"youtube search [query]"	-- returns list of videos found by query.
+* "youtube search [query]"
+	* returns list of videos found by query.

+* "...news..."
-*	"...news..."				-- opens a news website of your choosing (default is currently set to Bing News as I personally think the layout is really good.
+	* opens a news website of your choosing (default is currently set to Bing News as I personally think the layout is really good.
 But you can change it to whatever you want!)

-*	"change news source"		-- this command takes precedence over the one above.
+* "change news source"
+ 	* this command takes precedence over the one above.
 The program will prompt you for a new news url.

+* "play [artist]"
-*	"play [artist]"				-- opens Last.fm radio to play similar artists.
+	* opens Last.fm radio to play similar artists.
 (Current music streaming solutions all require premium accounts.
 Last.fm radio doesn't even require user authentication)

+* "..screenshot..."
-*	"..screenshot..."			-- takes a screenshot
+ 	* takes a screenshot

+* "Computer, [query]"
-*	"Computer, [query]"			-- AI responds to query
+ 	* AI responds to query

+* "[query]"
-*	"[query]"					-- runs query against wolfram alpha
+ 	* runs query against wolfram alpha

+* "no/...no stop..."
-*	"no/...no stop..."			-- accidental recording; do nothing.
+ 	* accidental recording; do nothing.

 Installation